richchapler/AzureSolutionsDocumentation/docs/Data_Migration_ADXtoADX.md

 This use case considers requirement statements like:
 * "We have instantiated a new instance of Data Explorer and need to migrate ~1.5 billion records from the old instance"
-* "We have tried `set-or-append async`, but we are hitting Data Explorer's one-hour timeout maximum"
+* "We have tried `set-or-append async`, but we are hitting Data Explorer's one-hour timeout maximum" (see Reference, "Query Limits" link for more information)
 * "To overcome the timeout, we want to chunk and iteratively copy our data by date"

 ### Step 1: Prepare Infrastructure